Marcus Trufant: Seattle Seahawks

-Trufant was selected by the Seattle Seahawks with the 11th overall pick in the 2003 NFL draft.
+Trufant was selected in the first round by the Seattle Seahawks with the 11th overall pick in the 2003 NFL draft.
 Coming from Tacoma and graduating from Washington State University, Trufant is considered a hometown favorite.
 In 2007 Trufant played a big part in the Seahawks defense, intercepting a career-high 7 passes and returning one for an 84-yard touchdown.
 He also deflected 15 passes and made 85 tackles, and was voted into the 2008 Pro Bowl in Hawaii.
 On February 21, 2008, the Seahawks placed their franchise tag on Trufant, tendering him with a one-year $9.465 million deal.

 On March 26, 2008, the Seahawks signed Trufant to a new six-year, $50.2 million deal with a $10 million signing bonus.

 On October 17, 2011, Trufant was placed on injured reserve with a bruised sacrum, ending his season.
 The Seahawks released Trufant on March 8, 2012, but re-signed him one month and one day later on April 9, 2012, to a one-year contract.